- When getting a backup server execution failed (0x80080005) error it's clear that you can't back up your data immediately.

 - Press the Ctrl + Shift + Enter hotkey to open an elevated Command Prompt.

-- Input ‘net stop SDRSVC’ and press Return to stop the Volume Shadow Copy service.
+- Input the following and press Enter to stop the Volume Shadow Copy service:

-- Restart the System Volume Information service with the ‘net start SDRSVC’ command.
+- Restart the System Volume Information service with this command:

 - Exit the Command Prompt, and then restart the desktop or laptop.